Privacy

 • Vercel runs the website itself — the page you’re reading right now.
 Vercel sees the standard request information any hosting service does (your address, the page you asked for, a timestamp).

-• OpenRouter routes the short numeric embedding requests Workshop generates for Cmd-K search.
-Your artefact title and summary travel through OpenRouter to reach the embedding model.
+• OpenRouter routes the embedding requests duetpad generates for Cmd-K search.
+Your card’s text — its title, summary, and body (truncated to 8,000 characters) — travels through OpenRouter to reach the OpenAI embedding model, which returns the numeric fingerprint.
 AI writing happens inside your paired Claude Code session, never through OpenRouter.

 How long do we keep it?

 For as long as your account is open.
-The moment you delete your account, your projects, artefacts, profile, and pairing keys are removed from the database.
+The moment you delete your account, your projects, cards, profile, and pairing keys are removed from the database.
 Backups roll off on their normal schedule (typically thirty days) and after that the data is gone for good.

 Translation cache entries (only relevant on the unpaired path) are keyed to your project — they leave with the project.